Symmetry protection of topological order in one-dimensional quantum spin systems: Conclusions

+To summarize, we have shown that the topological phase in the odd-$S$ AKLT state is protected as long as either time-reversal, link-centered inversion, or global D$_2$ rotational symmetry is preserved.
+This symmetry protection, which has been argued before\cite{Pollmann-2010} on the basis of properties of the entanglement states, is shown to follow from simple physical arguments: the D$_2$ protection is a result of the hidden symmetry breaking in the AKLT state\cite{KennedyTasaki-PRB1992}; protection by time-reversal symmetry is related to the Kramers degeneracy due to the effective half-integer edge spin in an odd-$S$ AKLT state; and the protection by link inversion follows from the odd parity of this state under inversion.
+Note that none of the above arguments depends on translational symmetry.

+In contrast, we argue that even-$S$ AKLT states are fundamentally different.
+Even in the presence of all the above-mentioned symmetries, this state is adiabatically connectable to a trivial state, as we demonstrated explicitly using a path in the MPS space.
+A similar adiabatic connection between the $S=2$ AKLT state and a trivial state is suggested recently in the analysis of finite-length $S=2$ chains with both exchange and single-ion anisotropy.\cite{Tonegawa-Spin2} Even if the full SU(2) invariance is maintained along the path, we have demonstrated that an even-$S$ AKLT state is adiabatically connectable to a trivial dimerized state with broken translational symmetry.

 Our analysis can be extended to more general one dimensional quantum spin systems, such as chains with bond alternation, spin ladders and tubes.
-In the AKLT-type construction based on valence bonds, when a ``cut'' (such as the vertical line in Fig.~\ref{fig:AKLTringparity}) is crossed by an odd number of valence bonds, the state has a robust topological order protected by either time-reversal or link-inversion symmetry, thanks respectively to the edge Kramers degeneracy or the odd parity with respect to link inversion.
-For example, the $n$-leg $S=1$ Heisenberg ladder, in the weak rung coupling limit (where each chain becomes independent), has a robust topological order when $n$ is odd.
-The topological order extends to a finite rung coupling (up to a possible quantum phase transition), provided that either time-reversal or link inversion is kept.
+In the AKLT-type construction based on valence bonds, when a ``cut'' (such as the vertical line in Fig.~\ref{fig:AKLTringparity}) is crossed by an odd number of valence bonds, the state has a robust topological phase protected by either time-reversal or link-inversion symmetry, thanks respectively to the edge Kramers degeneracy or the odd parity with respect to link inversion.
+For example, the $n$-leg $S=1$ Heisenberg ladder, in the weak rung coupling limit (where each chain becomes independent), is topologically distinct from a product state when $n$ is odd.
+The topological phase survives at a finite rung coupling (persisting until the system passes through a quantum transition) provided that either time-reversal or link inversion is kept.